hpi-swa-lab/BP2019RH1/doc/research-libraries/chartJS.md

 Very need animations.
 On top of that many [plugins](https://www.chartjs.org/docs/2.7.2/notes/extensions.html) can be found online, written by the community
 ### Customizable to needs?
 It is not very customizable.
 It is just a library for plotting data that you provide.
 It is very versatile in displaying the data, though.
-Once plotted the data can be updated or extendet, but not changed radically like we would like to have it.
+Once plotted the data can be updated or extended, but not changed radically like we would like to have it.